CWG 2022, Athletics: Jyothi Yarraji, India’s record-breaking hurdler who loves to rise after a fall

 The 100m hurdles run by female athletes involves a distance of 13m to the first hurdle, 8.5m between hurdles thereafter, and 10.5m from the final hurdle to the finish.

-When she gets set at the board on the Alexander Staium track at the Commonwealth Games heats on Friday, she might not start as one of the favourites.
+When she gets set at the board on the Alexander Stadium track at the Commonwealth Games heats on Friday, she might not start as one of the favourites.
 But what she is more than capable of doing is continuing her impressive rise this year.
 The sprinter has been consistently improving her mark and is ever so close to becoming the first Indian woman to run a sub-13 seconds race.